RadioactivePotato/Bookmarklet/README.md

 FontBomb.js: Create a nuke on screen when you clicked the page and will blow up the page to a mess

+EasyInspectElements.js: Basiclly inspect elements but you can edit the page by clicking the text you wanted to edit.
+Click the bookmark to turn it off.

 ----

 BackgroundColour.js: Replace the background colour (Work on most website)